What is a participatory video proposal?

 A great community video proposal is engaging, clear and communicative, and it should make the most of the audio-visual medium of video to give the viewers a strong sense of the community, the place, and the hopes and dreams of the video makers.

-Participatory video proposals are part of a wider social and digital period of innovation, with the potential to enhancing and diversify access to start-up funding for community groups worldwide.
+Participatory video proposals are part of a wider social and digital period of innovation, with the potential to enhance and diversify access to start-up funding for community groups worldwide.
 In light of this, now is an apt time for donor agencies and Community Based organisations (CBOs) to adapt their grant giving processes and start to accept video proposals in place of their written counterparts.